hectorhcuevas/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > >
 Xargs is used when the output of a command is expected to be one or more space/newline seperated results.
-This is useful in several cases, particularly in order to avoid *Argument list* to long errors.
+This is useful in several cases, particularly in order to avoid *Argument list too long* errors.